GDSC2524/GDSC2524/CONTRIBUTING.md

 ## Reporting Bugs

-If you encounter any bugs or issues while using [Your Project Name], please report them by opening an issue on GitHub.
+If you encounter any bugs or issues while using GDSC2524, please report them by opening an issue on GitHub.
 Make sure to include as much detail as possible, including steps to reproduce the issue.

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to us via [email/issue tracker/other contact method].
+If you have any questions or need further assistance, feel free to reach out to us via sophiengocnguyen113@gmail.com.

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under the [insert license name] license.
+By contributing to GDSC2524, you agree that your contributions will be licensed under the [insert license name] license.
 See the [LICENSE](link-to-license-file) file for more details.

-Thank you for your interest in contributing to [Your Project Name]!
+Thank you for your interest in contributing to GDSC2524!
 We appreciate your help in making this project better for everyone.